 Make sure that you know the medical past of your family.
 Not just your mother’s but also your father’s.
 Men carry the gene of BRCA1.
 This gene can pass from one generation to the next.
 By knowing this, it can make you become more aware of your habits, and hopefully help you to make the right lifestyle changes.

-We hope you have found these tips helpful!
+We hope you have found these tips on how to prevent breast cancer helpful!
 Remember, October is Breast Cancer Awareness Month.
-Share your support and help raise awareness on the importance of health.
+Share your support and help raise awareness of the importance of health.